 SECOND CHANCE BRACKETS

 For $10, the Second Chance Brackets are similar to regular brackets but four of the eight bowlers will have a chance to at least win back their entry fee.
 There will be handicap Second Chance Brackets available during all three events.

 Bowlers who lose the first game will advance to a losers' bracket.
 Bowlers who lose again will be eliminated.
 Bowlers whose first loss comes in the second game will advance to a second sub-bracket.
 The bowler who loses again will be eliminated.

 The person who makes it through the initial bracket undefeated will win $30.
 Two wins and a loss in the final will earn the bowler $20.
 A win in the first game, followed by a loss in the second and a win in the third will earn the bowler $15.
 The winner of the initial losers' bracket will earn $10.

 The 3-6-9 Strike Jackpot entry fee is $5 and puts bowlers in the jackpot for all three events (team, doubles and singles) for the one entry fee.
 The concept is simple: strike in the third, sixth and ninth frame of each game in a series and hit the jackpot.
 You also can cash for hitting eight of the nine strikes in the series or just for striking in the third, sixth or ninth frame of any single game.
 Payouts will come after the conclusion of the tournament.

 HANDICAP AND 60+ MULLIGAN

-The Handicap Mulligan and 60+ Mulligan will give bowlers the chance to forget about their bad games and only use their highest scores in this new yearlong product for 2015.
+The Handicap Mulligan and 60+ Mulligan will give bowlers the chance to forget about their bad games and only use their highest scores of their event.

 With their score posted, competitors will have to wait and see how their series holds up for the duration of the tournament.
 Both events feature a prize-fund-style payout with a cash ratio of 1:4.
 The entry fee is $10.